App Review Notes Are Unclear: Rewrite Them So Reviewers Stop Asking

 You wrote App Review notes for your last three submissions.
 Each rejection still cites Guideline 2.1 — “please provide additional information about feature X” or “the demo account credentials did not work” — even though you swear the answer was in there.
 Different reviewers ask variants of the same question across submissions.
 You start to wonder whether they’re even reading the notes.

 They are reading them.
-The problem is that the App Review Information field renders as a wall of plain text inside an internal Apple tool that reviewers skim for less than 60 seconds.
+Two things break most often.
+First, you typed the demo login into the free-text Notes box instead of the dedicated Sign-In Required username and password fields, so the reviewer’s automated/first-pass login never sees it.
+Second, the Notes field renders as a wall of plain text (4000-byte limit, as of June 2026) inside an internal Apple tool that reviewers skim in well under a minute.
 If your notes mix marketing pitch with reviewer instructions, bury credentials in paragraph three, or describe a flow in prose instead of numbered steps, the answer technically exists but the reviewer can’t extract it in time.
-Rewrite the notes as a scannable form, not a letter.

 Common causes